reacherhq/check-if-email-exists/backend/README.md

 <br /><br />

-This create holds the backend for [Reacher](https://reacher.email).
+This crate holds the backend for [Reacher](https://reacher.email).
 The backend is a HTTP server with the following components:

 -   [`check-if-email-exists`](https://github.com/reacherhq/check-if-email-exists), which performs the core email verification logic,
 -   [`warp`](https://github.com/seanmonstar/warp) web framework.